 The Better Choice

-We’ve decided to reduce our intake of honey in our house for all these reason but we do buy it occasionally and when we do we buy it from a local beekeeper.
+We’ve decided to reduce our intake of honey in our house but we do buy it occasionally and when we do we aim to buy it from a local beekeeper.
 To find one in your area check out findyourkeeper.ie

 This article has been a real eye-opener for me and it will certainly influence my food choices in the future.
 I’ve been conscious of a lot of these issues for a while and have been moving towards more sustainable food but now I’m motivated to double my efforts and make changes where I can.

 PS – Check out my other food related articles